sandeep-srinivasan/Reinforcement-Learning/README.md

 ![image](https://user-images.githubusercontent.com/42225976/156297170-c057c0ee-0a42-4e78-b7ea-6407f5b4ad0c.png)

+# 3. Cliff Walking Problem

-3. Implemented Q-learning and SARSA on the Cliff Walking problem.
+Implemented Q-learning and SARSA on the Cliff Walking problem.
 This gridworld example compares Sarsa and Q-learning, highlighting the di↵erence between on-policy (Sarsa) and o↵-policy (Q-learning) methods.
 Problem statement: Consider the gridworld shown below.
 This is a standard undiscounted, episodic task, with start and goal states, and the usual actions causing movement up, down, right, and left.
 Reward is −1 on all transitions except those into the region marked “The Cliff.”
 Stepping into this region incurs a reward of −100 and sends the agent instantly back to the start.

 ![image](https://user-images.githubusercontent.com/42225976/156297787-cfe3ed9d-a11a-4069-a247-d4c89ee62f8a.png)